Gulbransen

-Also in the 1960s, Gulbransen released one of the earliest transistorized rhythm machines "Seeburg/Gulbransen Select-A-Rhythm", collaborating with Seeburg Corporation.
-Note that Seeburg invented a fully transistorized rhythm machine in 1964, which was patented in 1967.
+In the 1960s, Gulbransen and Seeburg Corporation released one of the earliest transistorized rhythm machines: "Seeburg/Gulbransen Select-A-Rhythm".
+Seeburg would invent a fully transistorized rhythm machine in 1964 and receive a patent three years later.

-On the other hand, the owner of Gulbransen has changed several times since the 1950s.
-Around 1950, it was sold to CBS, then in 1964, merged with Seeburg Corporation, and production was once ceased in 1969.
+Around 1950, the company was sold to CBS.
+In 1964, it merged with Seeburg Corporation.
+Production ceased in 1969.

 In 1985, Mission Bay Investments acquired the brand and produced Elka organs under the Gulbransen name.
-In 2002 or 2003, QRS Music Technologies acquired the brand and pianos were made by Samick.
+In 2002 or 2003, QRS Music Technologies acquired the brand; pianos were made by Samick.